 - Asset Allocation: On March 27, 2020, at a Special Board Meeting during the height of the COVID-19 market selloff, the Retirement System's Board voted to shift its asset allocation policy.
-This shift resulted in an increase of the Growth aggregate target to 75% of System assets, from 61%, with a 14% increase in policy toward Public Equity.
-In the second quarter of 2020 following this shift, Public Equity returned +21.0%, outperforming the Public Equity Benchmark return of +20.0%. - Growth: The Retirement System's Growth allocation represented 75.3% of the System as of the end of the fiscal year.
-Growth returned +1.2% for the fiscal year, versus the Growth Benchmark return of +1.6% over the same period.
-Within the Growth aggregate, Public Equity represented 49.3% of the System, Private Markets 20.9%, Emerging Markets Debt 3.1%, and High Yield Bonds representing the remaining 2.0%.
-High Yield Bonds were a new allocation added during the fiscal year. - Low Beta: The Retirement System's Low Beta aggregate represented 10.4% of the System as of the end of the fiscal year.
-Low Beta returned +2.6% for the fiscal year, versus the Low Beta Benchmark return of +2.8% over the same period.
-Within the Low Beta aggregate, Market Neutral Strategies represented 3.8% of the System, Immunized Cash Flows 4.3%, and Cash 2.4%. - Other: The Retirement System's Other aggregate represented 13.4% of the System as of the end of the fiscal year.
-Other returned +1.2% for the fiscal year, outperforming the Other Benchmark by 590 basis points.
-Over the fiscal year, we estimate that Other added approximately 0.7% to the Retirement System's return, relative to the Policy Benchmark, driven by benchmark outperformance within Core Real Estate, TIPS, Investment Grade Bonds and Long-Term Government Bonds.
-Investment Grade Bonds and Long-Term Government Bonds were new allocations added during the fiscal year.
+This shift resulted in an increase of the Growth aggregate target to 75% of System assets, including an increase to 49% in Public Equity.
+During fiscal year 2021, Public Equity returned +43.8%, outperforming the Public Equity Benchmark return of +41.9%. - Growth: All Growth assets posted very high returns for the fiscal year, with Global Equity up 43.2%, U.S. Equity up 45.1%, International Equity up 38.8%, and Emerging Markets Equity up 46.7%.
+All Public Equity Growth asset classes outperformed their respective benchmarks for the fiscal year.
+Private Markets also posted very impressive returns, as they were up 36.7% for the fiscal year. - Low Beta: The Retirement System's Low Beta aggregate represented 7.2% of the System as of the end of the fiscal year.
+Low Beta returned +4.1% for the fiscal year, versus the Low Beta Benchmark return of +0.1% over the same period.
+Within the Low Beta aggregate, Market Neutral Strategies represented 3.1% of the System, Immunized Cash Flows 3.6%, and Cash 0.5%. - Other: The Retirement System's Other aggregate represented 15.4% of the System as of the end of the fiscal year.
+Other returned +2.3% for the fiscal year, versus the Other Benchmark return of 0.5% over the same period.